yashenanana/smartcomposter/README.md

 2. Upload arduino Code file to MCU

 ### Python
-1. run mqttToFirestore.py file
+1. Run mqttToFirestore.py file

 ### Mobile Application
 1. Configure your Android device to enable Developer Mode (can follow this guide: https://www.geeksforgeeks.org/installation-guide/how-to-install-flutter-app-on-android/)
 2. Connect your Android device to the same device Flutter is on.
 3. Ensure your device is recognized by Flutter.
-4. Run main.dart
+4. Run main.dart file